mindspore-ai/docs/docs/mindformers/docs/source_en/acc_optimize/acc_optimize.md

 ![local norm](https://mindspore-website.obs.cn-north-4.myhuaweicloud.com/website-images/master/docs/mindformers/docs/source_zh_cn/acc_optimize/image/local_norm.png)

-The reason for this is that MindFormers uses fp32 for weight initialization, and fp32 precision is used for both forward and backward embedding calculations, while PyTorch forward and backward calculations are bf16, which leads to differences in the calculated local norm values.
+The reason for this is that MindFormers uses fp32 for weight initialization, and fp32 precision is used for both forward and backward Embedding calculations, while PyTorch forward and backward calculations are bf16, which leads to differences in the calculated local norm values.

 Once the computational accuracy is aligned, the exhaustive optimizer computation is also fine, and the long stable training alignment starts.